Kiwi Hamish Hurley fighting American ex-lover in UK court over share of £20 million

 It has been speculated that a failed business venture involving a food supplement, called Zuma Juice, may have been behind their split in January.
 Hurley would not comment to the Mail on those claims.

-Mr Justice Lavender is expected to rule shortly on whether or not proceedings should be held at a High Court hearing in London.
+Justice Lavender is expected to rule shortly on whether or not proceedings should be held at a High Court hearing in London.

 Hurley argues that the English courts have no jurisdiction because he was not domiciled in the UK when legal proceedings were issued.
 He effectively lives with his parents in New Zealand, he is arguing.